 An alternate option is to use what’s known as a pill popper.
 It’s simply a syringe that delivers the pill, without the need to pry your dog’s mouth wide open to push the pill down.

-Warning: If you are afraid your dog might bite you, skip this option and inform your vet!
+Warning: If you are afraid your dog might bite you, skip trying to give the pill and inform your vet!
 If worse comes to worse, you can always take your dog to the vet and have him or a technician administer the pill for you for a small fee.
 Don’t be ashamed to do so, it’s very important that your dog gets his medication!
 Alternatively, your vet may offer the option below if feasible.

 Veterinarian Shows Different Ways to Give Dog a Pill